 A market that cannot wait

 Current challenges of the industry, such as the increased competitiveness in relation to other countries, personnel problems or increases in prices of raw materials, make some companies already very much in need of business interactions.
-In order to accelerate the possibility of meeting and provide space for the presentation of new products and current technological solutions, the team of WinDoor-tech and Budma Fairs has already started to prepare the Joinery Construction Exhibition, which will be held on 1-4 February 2022.
-A space will be created where it will be possible to announce product premieres to the world and learn 'from the inside' about the advantages of future implementations.
+During the WinDoor-tech and Budma Fairs it will be possible to announce product premieres to the world and learn 'from the inside' about the advantages of future implementations.
 It is also an opportunity for direct contact between the leaders of woodwork production and the key suppliers of components and technologies.